jmichalicek/snake/readme.md

 TODO:

-* Clean up formatting
-* Review code for things which especially suck and consider making it better?
+* Clean up things which are crappy - add some more defines, move some stuff in switch statements into functions
 * Make a makefile